 Brief & Awkward third-person mumbo jumbo about me…

 As Noëlle strives to bring a physical bookshop to the Boogie Down, she takes The Lit.
-Bar mobile to serve the bookselling needs of independent to celebrity authors, including MSNBC’s Chris Hayes.
+Bar mobile to serve the bookselling needs of independent to celebrity authors, including MSNBC’s Chris Hayes and Shark Tank’s Kevin Harrington.
 Noëlle leverages her platforms on the American Booksellers Association’s Advisory Council, blog, and social media to promote book culture in inner cities, diversity in the book industry, and entrepreneurship as a form of activism.

 Back in the Days…